 Going back to the example, you can start by writing simple measures.
 For instance, you can type a column that you want to reference, and then related suggestions will appear.
 Just press the tab to select the related suggestions, and press enter.

 This is another reason why you need to name your columns properly.
 You can easily search for whatever you need when you use proper naming conventions.

 In the example, you can find the Total Sales measure on the right-hand side of Power BI.
 You can now drag it into the table to see the Total Revenue column:

 If you try to compare the data in the Total Revenue and Total Sales columns, you’ll see that the data is just the same.
 You can just delete the Total Revenue column here and use the new measure for total sales.

 This example shows a simple DAX calculation using measures.
-You can also do other simple analysis like calculating total transactions, sales average, and many more.
+You can also do other simple analyses like calculating total transactions, sales averages, and many more.
 Later on, you can branch out to more complex ones depending on your scenarios.

 If you’re coming from an Excel background, you might be used to calculated columns.
 But here in Power BI, you should rely more on using measures for your DAX calculations.

 In this example, there’s already a column for Total Revenue in the table.
 You can even turn it into a visualization.